-- They have links with statutory and voluntary organisations regarding safeguarding children including Sutton LSCP (Local Safeguarding Partnership Board). - They have received appropriate training on child protection matters every two years and refresh their knowledge at least annually. - All staff are trained to understand our child protection and safeguarding policies and procedures, and parents are made aware of them too. - All staff have an up-to-date knowledge of child protection matters and are adequately informed and/or trained to recognise possible child abuse in the categories of physical, emotional and sexual abuse and neglect.
+- They have links with statutory and voluntary organisations regarding safeguarding children including Sutton Local Safeguarding Children Partnership (LSCP). - They have received appropriate training on child protection matters every two years and refresh their knowledge at least annually. - All staff are trained to understand our child protection and safeguarding policies and procedures, and parents are made aware of them too. - All staff have an up-to-date knowledge of child protection matters and are adequately informed and/or trained to recognise possible child abuse in the categories of physical, emotional and sexual abuse and neglect.
 They understand their professional duty to ensure safeguarding and child protection concerns are reported to the DSL or deputies.
-They receive updates on safeguarding at least annually. - All staff are confident to ask questions in relation to any safeguarding concerns and know not to just take things at face value but how to be respectfully sceptical. - All staff are aware of the additional vulnerabilities that may affect children arising from any inequalities of race, gender, disability, language, religion, sexual orientation or culture and that these receive full consideration in child, young person or adult protection related matters. - All staff are aware of and receive training in social factors affecting children's vulnerability including: - social exclusion - domestic violence and controlling or coercive behaviour - mental Illness - drug and alcohol abuse (substance misuse) - parental learning disability - radicalisation - All staff are aware of and receive training in other ways that children may suffer significant harm and stay up to date with relevant contextual safeguarding matters: - abuse of disabled children
+They receive safeguarding training every 2 years and updates on safeguarding at least annually.
+In addition to this, staff are given refresher training as the need arises. - All staff take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
+We will always act in the best interest of the child.
+Staff share any concerns they have about a child with the DSL.
+However, it should be remembered 'that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful...This should not prevent staff from having a professional curiosity and [sharing with] the DSL'. - All staff are aware of the additional vulnerabilities that may affect children arising from any inequalities of race, gender, disability, language, religion, sexual orientation or culture and that these receive full consideration in child, young person or adult protection related matters. - All staff are aware of and receive training in social factors affecting children's vulnerability including: - social exclusion - domestic violence and controlling or coercive behaviour

+- mental Illness

+- drug and alcohol abuse (substance misuse)

+- parental learning disability

+- radicalisation

+- All staff are aware of and receive training in other ways that children may suffer significant harm and stay up to date with relevant contextual safeguarding matters:

+- abuse of disabled children

-- fabricated or induced illness - child abuse linked to belief in spirit possession - sexually exploited children - children who are trafficked and/or exploited - female genital mutilation - extra-familial abuse and threats - children involved in violent offending, with gangs and county lines. - The DSL, deputies and the Designated Officer ensure they are adequately informed in vulnerable adult protection matters.
+- fabricated or induced illness

+- child abuse linked to belief in spirit possession

+- sexually exploited children

+- children who are trafficked and/or exploited

+- female genital mutilation

+- extra-familial abuse and threats

+- children involved in violent offending, with gangs and county lines.

+- The DSL, deputies and the Designated Officer ensure they are adequately informed in vulnerable adult protection matters.